OneBlockPlus/polkadot-hackathon-2024/bangkok/27-PolkaUnity/README.md

 ## Features planned for the Hackathon

-- [ ] basic sdk support in-app function and api function.
+- [x] basic sdk support in-app function and api function.

-- [ ] Api function allow third-app‘s developer to transfer token and mint NFT.
+- [x] Api function allow third-app‘s developer to transfer token and mint NFT.

-- [ ] Implement wallet and DID integration, with initial support for Polkadot ecosystem projects.
+- [x] Implement wallet and DID integration, with initial support for Polkadot ecosystem projects.

-- [ ] In addition to Twitter integration, if time permits, the SDK will also include support for other social media platforms such as Facebook and Instagram.